Vashon News

 The Vashon Loop

-Last column, I wrote about tribalism being a force that encouraged suspicion and hatred between different racial and ethnic groups.
-A friend pointed out that our indigenous people, who call themselves tribes read more
+I don’t know that I have ever really been a fan of anything, in the sense that I have come to understand fandom anyway.
+I do remember becoming a Smokey the Bear ranger and getting a bunch of stuff from that club, but I don’t remember why. read more

-- Infinite
+- Resolutions

-There is something conflicted in thinking about infinity on the shortest day of the year.
-I suppose one could say there is something hopeful in it.
-But with the next delivery of hope balanced on the edge of some event horizon and threatening to disappear down a black hole, I guess hope is a requisite commodity once again.. read more
+In case you’ve been procrastinating on your New Year’s resolutions, I have a few suggestions.
+This was a tough year, and 2017 looks like it could be worse.
+The ball is definitely in our court, and we have to decide whether and how we are going to put it in play. read more

 Vashon Beachcomber